benpages/netlify_starter_site/src/blog/red-screen-iphone.md

 2. Tap the "Automation" tab at the bottom.
 3. Click the "+" sign to create a new automation.x
 4. Under Personal Automation, select "Time of Day".
-5. Set the time to 10 PM and choose "Daily".
+5. Set the time to one hour before your usual bedtime and choose "Daily".
 6. Tap "Next".
 7. Select “New Blank Automation”
 8. Tap "Add Action".